 Certain preventive care services may be considered eligible for coverage under the member's benefit plan as required by PPACA and/or an applicable state mandate.
-In general, these services include, but are not limited to, screenings, immunizations and other types of care as recommended by the United States Federal Government.
+In general, these services include, but are not limited to, screenings, immunizations, and other types of care as recommended by the United States Federal Government.

-These services are not subject to application of cost-sharing such as copayments, coinsurance or deductibles when they are considered eligible for coverage and are provided by a network provider.
-In order for preventive claims to process at the preventive level with no member cost share, the claim.
+These services are not subject to application of cost-sharing such as copayments, co-insurance or deductibles when they are considered eligible for coverage and are provided by a network provider.
 In order for preventive claims to process at the preventive level with no member cost share, the claim must include a preventive diagnosis code, a preventive procedure code, meet medical policy review criteria, and fall within the guidelines issued by the USPSTF, ACIP, HRSA or Bright Futures.